saltstack/salt/doc/topics/tutorials/states_pt1.rst

 for example, on Fedora it is ``httpd`` but on Debian/Ubuntu it is ``apache2``.

-Additionally, an ID declaration should not contain a dot, as this will produce unpredictable output in the summary returned from a highstate.
+Additionally, an ID declaration should not contain a dot, as this will produce unpredictable output in the summary returned from a call to :func:`state.highstate <salt.modules.state.highstate>`.

 The second line, called the :term:`state declaration`, defines which of the Salt States we are using.
 In this example, we are using the :mod:`pkg state